 The flexibilities associated with the current covenant-lite structures have gained industry and media attention in the wake of a series of high profile cases, which have illustrated the potential weaknesses in the credit protections available to investors.
-In particular, liability management techniques such as 'trap doors' and 'up-tiering' have gained widespread attention as a result of the potential significant structural subordination imposed on senior lenders.
-'Trap door' or 'asset stripping' manoeuvres have become well known following a series of high profile cases whereby borrowers moved key assets outside the guarantor group to an unrestricted non-guarantor subsidiary, resulting in a structural subordination of the restricted group lenders.
-Similarly, 'up-tiering' or 'priming' are manoeuvres can result in material contractual subordination for existing senior lenders, when super-senior debt is raised without the consent of many of the senior lenders.
+In particular, liability management techniques such as "trap doors" and "up-tiering" have gained widespread attention as a result of the potential significant structural subordination imposed on senior lenders.
+There has been some prominent cases of "trap door" or "asset stripping" manoeuvres where borrowers were able to move key assets outside the guarantor group to an unrestricted non-guarantor subsidiary, resulting in a structural subordination of the restricted group lenders.
+Similarly, "up-tiering" or "priming" are manoeuvres that can result in material contractual subordination for existing senior lenders, when super-senior debt is raised without the consent of many of the senior lenders.